psychemedia/storytelling-notes/and-the-girl-played-on.md

 The next market day, the girl went to the young hunter's stall.
 But despite her smiles, and her feminine wiles and guiles, it was as if he were more interested in his kill, and his craft, than in her.

-Walking home alone through the forest — "I'll find my own way home" — she was both angry, and sad, not spurned, but unseen.
-As see approached the cross-roads, under-her breath: "I would do anything to get him, anything at all".
+"I'll find my own way home" she said, and set of walking home alone through the forest.
+She felt humiliated, not spurned, but unseen.
+As she approached the cross-roads, she muttered to herself, under-her breath: "I would do anything to get him, anything at all".

-Now if there's one thing, one lesson, that you need to learn from stories, it's to watch what you say when you get to a crossroads.
+Now if there's one thing, one lesson, that you need to learn from stories, it's to watch out for what not to say when you get to a crossroads.

-"Anything?" said  figure, appearing out of the shadows that hadn't been there before.
-A tall dark figure, in a long green coat.
+"Anything?" said a figure that hadn't been there before, appearing out of the shadows .Tall, dark, and as the Brothers Grimm might say, dressed in a long, green coat.
 "Anything at all?
 Then maybe I can help you?"
 And he smiled.

 And she looked at him.

 And he looked at her.
 And: "It is a him, I assume, that's upset you?
-Would you give anything for him?" and uncertainlay, she nodded.
+Would you give anything for him?" and now rather uncertainly, given the question had actually been asked, the deal apparently offered, she nodded.
+But thenm the conditions...
 "Even if it were for just one year, and one day?"

 She looked down to the ground.